slateci/slateci.github.io/_posts/2021-01-25-open-ondemand.md

 ### Cert-Manager Setup

-If cert-manager is not already installed on your cluster, contact your cluster administrator.
-To set up cert-manager the administrator must either set up the SLATE cluster using Ansible or have access to `kubectl` on the command line.
+If cert-manager is not already present, contact your cluster administrator.
+To install cert-manager, the administrator must either set up the SLATE cluster using Ansible and Kubespray, or have access to `kubectl` on the command line.

 When using the Ansible playbook the option for cert-manager must be changed from:
 ```yaml